Varhaug: Transportation

 The Sørlandet Line, traditionally the Jæren Line, runs through the village, with the Jæren Commuter Rail serving Varhaug Station.
 Because of the hourly train service, there are not other scheduled bus services than school buses.
 County Road 44 is the main road along the coast between Stavanger and Egersund.
 County Road 504 connects Varhaug and County Road 44 to the European route E39 highway.

 Education

 Varhaug has one elementary school, Varhaug School, and one lower secondary school, Varhaug Lower Secondary School.
 There are no upper secondary schools in Varhaug.
 Varhaug skule was opened in 1958 and combined the school houses of Auestad, Lerbrekk, Odland, Ualand and Ånestad.
 Varhaug ungdomsskule was constructed in the mid-1980s.
 Before this the youth had traveled to Vigrestad to go to lower secondary school.

 Sports

 Most competitive sports are arranged through Varhaug Idrettslag.

+Approximately 6 kilometres east of Varhaug is the motorcycle speedway and motocross stadium known as Elgane.
+The facility is run by the Motorsykkel Elgane Klubb and is one of Norway's leading motorcycle speedway venues and has held multiple international events.

+Media

-MediaVarhaugbuen is a local printed magazine coming out four times a year.
+Varhaugbuen is a local printed magazine coming out four times a year.
 The magazine have articles about local history, upcoming or recent happenings or about people from the village.
 Varhaugbuen is distributed freely to all households in Varhaug, but is also available for free online at varhaugbuen.no.